MA/Postgraduate Diploma in Film Studies:Theory and Practice (full-time or part-time)

 Closing date: You are advised to apply early, which may result in an early offer; see the offer round dates

-The Full-Time course is taken over a twelve-month period (September to August).
 The year is divided into two teaching semesters (September to December and January to April).
-The summer period will be used to complete an 18,000 word minor dissertation OR undertake a practice-based project consisting of a video essay accompanied by a 7000 word dissertation.
-The programme comprises four core seminar courses during the academic year and a choice of four options (plus a research methods seminar) over two 12-week semesters.
+The summer period (year 2 in the Part-Time programme) will be used to complete an 18,000 minor dissertation OR undertake a practice-based project consisting of a video essay accompanied by a 7000 word dissertation.
+The full-time programme comprises four core seminar courses during the academic year and a choice of 4 options (plus a research methods seminar) over two 12-week semesters.
+Part-time students will take half of these modules each year.

 Applications and selections